Medical Loss Ratio Rebates

 MLR’s are countable as a resource when reported.

-Countable income is used to determine an income budget.
-(See Income Budgeting to see how FAA determines the income budget.)
+Income Budgeting to see how FAA determines the income budget.)
 FAA needs to know about income that is both countable and not countable to determine whether a budgetary unit’s income is exceeding their expenses.
-(See Income Eligibility for more information about how FAA uses countable and not countable income.)
+(See

 Verification

 The participant has the primary responsibility for providing verification.
-(See Participant Responsibilities – Providing Verification for additional policy.)
+(See

-For NA, all of the following income is required to be verified before eligibility is determined:
+For NA, income is required to be verified for all of the following before eligibility is determined:

-Reported on a new application, during the interview of a new application, or changes reported before the eligibility determination of a new application.
+●When reported on a new application, during the interview of a new application, or changes reported before the eligibility determination of a new application.

-Changes after an eligibility determination of a new application (e.g., a renewal application, mid approval contact, etc.) and any of the following apply:
+●For changes reported after an eligibility determination of a new application (e.g., a renewal application, mid approval contact, etc.) and any of the following apply:

 The source of the income has changed.